rancher/terraform-provider-rancher2/website/docs/r/nodeTemplate.html.markdown

 Provides a Rancher v2 Node Template resource.
 This can be used to create Node Template for rancher v2 and retrieve their information.

-amazonec2, azure, digitalocean, openstack and vsphere drivers are supported for node templates.
+The following drivers support typed parameters.

+- amazonec2
+- azure
+- digitalocean
+- openstack
+- vsphere

+Other drivers can specify parameter as key/value pair using `generic_config`.

 ## Example Usage